What is the Difference Between Kratom Strains?

 - White Bali; the usual preference for appetite control

 Some people have reported using Bali to aid in their fat loss goals, as it has been shown to effectively reduce appetite in vivo (Somsmorn Chittrakarn et al., 2018).
-Red Bali is the best-selling strain here at Socratic Solutions, comprising 29.6% of our 2018 sales.
+Red Bali is the all-time best-selling strain here at Socratic Solutions, comprising 21.8% of all sales made.
 Since Netflix’s addition of the A Leaf of Faith documentary, Red Bali has gained a great deal of notoriety as the most demanded pain-relieving strain and may be a helpful tool for those looking to trade prescription drugs for a natural solution.

 Borneo is the most exported kratom in the world as it can flourish in a variety of conditions and climates.
 As one may infer from the name, this tree is native to Borneo; the third largest island in the world and part of the Greater Sunda archipelago.
 Borneo kratom has an uncertain future as unsustainable logging practices have resulted in deforestation, reduced carbon retention by remaining trees, and destabilization of soil in some regions.